Hyundai Inster review – the brand’s smallest, most affordable EV

 Read on below for our list of the best city cars you can buy today.
 If you think these cars are a bit too small, you can read our list of the best superminis, too.
 We’ve also covered the best cheap cars to insure and the best cheap-to-run cars if you’re looking to cut your motoring costs.

 The latest Kia Picanto ticks many of the boxes for the would-be city car buyer.
 It looks good inside and out, there's plenty of scope for customisation and it features plenty of tech – including must-have Android Auto and Apple CarPlay connectivity.
 The five-door-only Picanto is practical too, with just about enough space for four adults and a decent-sized boot.
-The basic 66bhp 1.0-litre petrol engine is nippy enough for round-town driving, and buyers can choose between a five-speed manual gearbox or a five-speed auto’.
+The basic 62bhp 1.0-litre petrol engine is nippy enough for round-town driving, and buyers can choose between a five-speed manual gearbox or a five-speed auto’.
+There’s a 77bhp engine available, too, if you plan to take your Picanto on fast roads more frequently.

 As multi-talented as the Picanto is, it's Kia's unrivalled warranty that really seals the deal.
 It'll last for seven years, and if you buy an approved used model that's less than 18 months old, Kia will top up the warranty so it could last until the car is eight and a half years old.
-In 2023 Kia announced an updated version is just around the corner with revised styling and a digital gauge cluster as standard.
-You can either hold out until that arrives, or bag a great deal on an outgoing model.
+A facelift in 2024 brought some sharper looks and a digital display in place of the old analogue gauges, giving the Picanto a new lease of life and keeping at the forefront of the city car pack.

 The third-generation Hyundai i10 is hard to beat – not only does it punch above its small stature, but it also makes good financial sense.
 It’s cheap to buy, economical (managing around 50mpg), costs very little to insure and is covered by a five-year warranty with unlimited mileage.
 Its interior is also comfortable and spacious, feeling more in keeping with superminis from the class above.
 Handily, there’s enough space for five passengers to squeeze in; some cars in this class only offer seating for four.
 The boot is among the best of any city car, and the i10 looks stylish both inside and out.
 It’s even quite good fun to drive.